|USFCA San Francisco Revised Regional Clinic

 Unfortunately, due to the Corona virus we have had to adjust the clinic to the normal 4 day event as all international coaches are unable to acquire visas.
 Please note the new dates are from Thursday until Sunday.

 Fencing Masters Peter Burchard and Robert Handelman invite all level coaches to join us at Halberstadt Fencers Club in San Francisco for the West Coast Regional USFCA Coaches’ Clinic.
-Our guest coach Maître George Platt (coach of Doris and David Willette) will assist in foil and épée.
+Maitre Connie Louie will assist in sabre and sports psychology.

 The location is at: Halberstadt Fencers Club, 621 South Van Ness St. S.F., CA 94110

 For those interested, we will instruct and prepare the coach to take the USFCA Moniteur/Prévôt/Master practical exams.
-The exams will be offered on Saturday and Sunday morning and afternoon.
 Exams must be scheduled well in advance with the organizers.
 Exam slots are limited and given out in the order that the registration payment and exam requests are received.
-This is one of a few USFCA locations equipped to offer the highest level certification Prévôt and Fencing Master exams.
+This is one of a few USFCA locations equipped to offer the highest level certification for Prévôt and Fencing Master exams.
 Our Master and Prévôt exam schedule fills up fast.
-Testing is optional and many coaches take the clinic and do not test.
+Please note: Testing is optional and many coaches take the clinic and do not test.